DiederikBlanson/database-replication/2-proxysql.md

 2. `ProxySQL Client`: Client queries are routed to port 6033, where ProxySQL redirects traffic to one of the nodes based on a set of rules, such as read-write splitting or user-based routing.

 ## Installation
-The replication must already be set up, as outlined in the document `1-setup-replication.md`, which is one of the necessary requirements.
+The replication must already be set up, as outlined in the document `1-setup-replication.md`.
 Next, the following steps should be performed.

 ### 1. Download ProxySQL
 Retrieve ProxySQL package: \